 You just bought a new camper and it is one of those great layouts with a rear bath or rear kitchen.
 And then you discover that there are separate gray tanks for the bathroom and kitchen and each tank has a separate dump connection.
 You’ve just gone from needing one RV sewer hose to needing two or three and a few other components, too.

-I’ll walk you through the approach to an RV sewer hose setup for two connections that I use and how you can do it, too.
+You have two gray tanks and two sewer connections.
+Curious about how to set up your RV sewer hoses?
+I’ll walk you through the RV sewer hose setup for two connections that I use and how you can do it, too.

 The first thing to know is that every campground is different.
 The site’s sewer connection might be toward the front of your camper in one site but toward the rear in another.
 You’ll want a flexible setup that allows you to get the right connection regardless of how your campground site is configured.